Blobfolio/righteous-mimes/BUILDING.md

 &nbsp;
 ## Build Tasks

-After running `just docker-launch` from your local machine, you'll be dropped into a Docker shell listing all of the available build tasks.
+After running `just sandbox-launch` from your local machine, you'll be dropped into a Docker shell listing all of the available build tasks.

 Run the one you want: